dominikrys/dominikrys.github.io/content/posts/cs-dissertation-tips/index.md

 ## Dissertation Context

 The dissertation accounted for a third of the overall mark for my final year.
-I chose to base mine on cybersecurity, as that's the topic that most aligns with my interests in terms of academics.
-I've been appointed a cybersecurity researcher as my dissertation supervisor.
-He was incredibly helpful and without a doubt, a lot of the success of my dissertation is thanks to his input.
-My dissertation was titled **"Analysing the Security of 4G LTE Networks using an Independently Developed MITM Proxy/Relay"**.
-This is quite a mouthful, but the specifics of it don't matter for this blog post.
+I chose to base mine on cybersecurity and titled it **"Analysing the Security of 4G LTE Networks using an Independently Developed MITM Proxy/Relay"**.
+This is quite a mouthful, but the specifics of it don't matter for this post.
 Overall, I received a mark of 90% in my dissertation.

 I compiled a list of 10 tips that helped me work on my dissertation below.
-Some tips I've received from my supervisor, some I figured out as I worked on my dissertation, and some I found through discussion with my peers.
+Some tips I've received from my dissertation supervisor, some I figured out as I worked on my dissertation, and some I found through discussion with my peers.
 I tried to keep them general, yet specific enough to the field of computer science.
-I hope they're useful and provide something new compared to existing advice online!
+Hopefully they're useful and provide something new compared to existing advice online!

 ## The 10 Tips